top of page

 Druwayu = True Ways is derived from:

-• Old English “weg” → course, direction, path, Singular: weg, Plural: wega → evolved into wayu.
+Old English “weg” → course, direction, path, Singular: weg, Plural: wega → other variations include wayu.

 The proper context is a tradition where one is dedicated to seeking objective, impersonal truth instead of subjective assumptions and beliefs, which is also why all are encourage to dig deeper and to accept what they encounter when such shatters their beliefs often founded upon others assumptions.